owntheweb/static-nextjs-blog/posts/2023/lost-time.md

 While rebuilding this blog after dropping it years ago, I ponder what happened in the last five to six years.
 It's hard for me to remember what I ate for lunch yesterday (delicious memorable BBQ, the lunch before that though...).
 While I could scroll through endless likes history on LinkedIn and silly Twitter posts, without a good record of previous happenings to reference, it's been a bit difficult for me to plot a course forward.

+UPDATE: After parsing through and relaunching this blog, I'm feeling more refreshed, drawn to continue to grow machine learning skills and keep doing the dev work I love. ❤️

 So much change:

 - Welcomed a new baby girl to our family